termyapp/termy/readme.md

 <h1 align="center">Termy</h1>

 <p align="center">
-    A terminal built on web technologies with a standardized JSON shell.
+  An easy to use terminal built on web technologies with a shell built for structured data
 </p>

 <p align="center">